efremporter/aA-classwork/Week 4/D2/chess/README.md

 Pseudo code for Chess:

 BOARD:
-1. populate the board in the board class.
+1. populate the board in the board class with placeholders.
+CHECK
+- Populate board with actual instances of pieces
 2. Pieces need to be aware of where they are on the board and vis versa. i.e. figure out a way to get the pieces and board to communicate.
     This could be via the pos method on the board.